thisisnashir/ToDo-App-MVC/Readme.md

 ```
 ## Add url to menu options

-Now We add url to our menu option using jstl tag.
+Now We add url to our menu option using jstl tag (we use jstl tags becuase it helps us to add relative url).

 ```java
 <a href='<c:url value='/add'></c:url>'